What Happens If You Total A Leased Car?

-Gap coverage helps if your leased vehicle is totaled.
-It covers the gap between the value of the vehicle and the amount of money that you must pay under the terms of your lease.
-For example, the totaled vehicle might only be worth $28,000.
-But, if you owe $32,000 under the lease, then you need to come up with $4,000 of your own.
-Gap coverage can step in and cover this amount, which is why anyone who leases a vehicle should purchase it.
+Gap coverage can be beneficial if your leased vehicle is totaled.
+It covers the difference between the value of the vehicle and the amount you must pay under the terms of your lease.
+For example, if the totaled vehicle is valued at $28,000 but you still owe $32,000 under the lease, you would need to come up with $4,000 out of your own pocket.
+Gap coverage can help bridge this gap, which is why it is advisable for anyone leasing a vehicle to purchase it.

 How A Leased Car Accident Attorney Can Help